cdktf/cdktf-provider-azurerm/docs/windowsWebAppSlot.java.md

 - *Type:* java.lang.String

+The name which should be used for this `ip_restriction`.

-Docs at Terraform Registry: {@link https://www.terraform.io/docs/providers/azurerm/r/windows_web_app_slot#name WindowsWebAppSlot#name}.
+Docs at Terraform Registry: {@link https://www.terraform.io/docs/providers/azurerm/r/windows_web_app_slot#name WindowsWebAppSlot#name}

 ---